MoshoodSO/NetworkScience-AIMS-Ghana-Cohort-2024/README.md

   - `Name` – Student's first name (used as the node label)
   - `Country` – Country of origin
   - `Background` – Academic background (e.g., Mathematics, Computer Science, Statistics, etc)
-  - `Friend1`, `Friend2`, `Friend3` – Names of three students most frequently sit with at the cafeteria
+  - `Friend1`, `Friend2`, `Friend3` – Names of three students most frequently sit with at the cafeteria during lunch break.

 Each student is represented as a **node**, and their three listed friends are connected to them as **edges**, forming a directed social interaction graph.